major macro economic indicators

 - Weak manufacturing (20% of GDP) and export base, weak sectoral diversification

-- 20% of GDP and 40% of the workforce depend on the agricultural sector, which is sensitive to climatic hazards and world prices
+- 20% of GDP and 40% of the workforce depend on the agricultural sector, which is sensitive to climatic hazards and global prices